avbolsh/bitly/README.md

 # Bitly url shorterer

-[This script allow create short url and count clicks on bitly-links.
+[This script allows create short url and count clicks on bitly-links.
 Script uses service https://bitly.com/]

 ### How it works
 If you'll input a not-bitly-url script puts bitly-link in stdout.